-The Faculty of Law officer responsible for administration of academic considerations and academic accommodations is the Manager, Academic Success and Student Support, Helen Connop.
+The Faculty of Law contact responsible for administration of academic considerations and academic accommodations is the Law Accommodations and Academic Support Services.

 The use of the university policies and procedures on academic consideration for extenuating circumstances to provide false or misleading information or to delay or avoid fulfilling academic requirements constitutes academic dishonesty and students will be subject to the university and faculty’s Academic Integrity procedures.